sd18fall/ThePerfectDate/docs/gamearc.md

 * We would also spend more time on enhancing user experience by adding better graphics and other special effects.

 * We also want to include more decisions for the users to select to make the game more robust and to make the impact of their decisions more apparent in the end.

+&nbsp;

 ## BONUS: A piece of our code that we are really proud deals with the visual and interactivity of our lovely, pink buttons!